Cloud-PG/fermi-autocluster/compute/README.md

 - Ansible
 - git
 - kubectl and a valid KUBECONFIG env var
+- K8s cluster with:
+    - master on public IP with open port 6443, 31900, 30443
-- K8s cluster with master on public IP, and 2 other nodes with a publicIP with ports 9618 and [31024, 32048] opened.
-For user registration schedd will also need prot 48080.
+    - 2 other nodes with a publicIP with ports 9618 and [31024, 32048] opened.
+For user registration schedd will also need port 48080 open on one of the two.

 ## Values